CBSC73/pm566-fall2022-labs/HW2/Homework2.md

 Table 3.
 Forced expiratory volume in 1 second (mL) (FEV1) by Obesity Level

+\#*Obesity level does appear to be associated with presence of asthma.
+As BMI gets higher, prevalence of asthma increases.
+The rate of asthma between normal weight and obese subjects is hugely different, an almost 50% increase in risk.
+The FEV1 appears to go up as BMI goes up.
+This is counter intuitive to what we see with asthma risk (since asthma reduces FEV1), but I suspect that FEV1 going up as BMI goes up is a function of larger children with larger lungs having higher FEV1s due to body size and overall development.*

 ``` r
 #Table 4
 Table_Smoke_Gas_Exp = hw2data %>%